Generative deep learning improves reconstruction of global historical climate records: Results

-This fidelity extends to the temporal domain, where our generative approach consistently outperforms deterministic baselines across diverse climatic regions (Fig.~\ref{fig:fig1}b and Supplementary Fig.~\ref{fig:synthetic_berkley}b and~\ref{fig:pixel_varibility}).
+This fidelity extends to the temporal domain, where our generative approach generally shows closer alignment with the reference data compared to deterministic baselines across diverse climatic regions (Fig.~\ref{fig:fig1}b and Supplementary Fig.~\ref{fig:synthetic_berkley}b and~\ref{fig:pixel_varibility}).
 Local time-series analysis shows that the DM reconstructions maintain high phase coherence and amplitude accuracy, resulting in the lowest errors and closely tracking the monthly evolution.
 In contrast, benchmark methods show substantial discrepancies: LaMa consistently underestimates the amplitude of anomalies, while Kriging systematically suppresses variability due to smoothing, leading to substantial pixel-wise deviations from the ground truth (Supplementary Fig.~\ref{fig:pixel_varibility}e).

-Moving to a holistic spatiotemporal assessment, we observe that the disparity in reconstruction fidelity amplifies as observations become scarcer (Fig.~\ref{fig:fig1}c and Supplementary Table~\ref{tab:reconstruction_comparison}).
-As measured by global temporal coherence (mean temporal correlation coefficient) and spatial accuracy (mean spatial normalized root mean square error; see Methods), our framework significantly outperforms benchmark methods across all sparsity levels.
-In regimes of extreme sparsity, the DM-Ens yields the most robust metrics, leveraging averaging of multiple ensemble members to suppress stochastic fluctuations and maintain stability.
+Moving to a holistic spatiotemporal assessment, we observe that the disparity in reconstruction fidelity becomes more apparent as observations become scarcer (Fig.~\ref{fig:fig1}c and Supplementary Table~\ref{tab:reconstruction_comparison}).
+As measured by global temporal coherence (mean temporal correlation coefficient) and spatial accuracy (mean spatial normalized root mean square error; see Methods), our framework yields improved metrics compared to the benchmark methods across all sparsity levels.
+In regimes of extreme sparsity, the DM-Ens yields more stable metrics, leveraging the averaging of multiple ensemble members to suppress stochastic fluctuations.